 When questions about cosmetic coverage arise, HR and benefits leaders should:

-- Refer to the SPD: Direct employees to the Summary Plan Description (SPD), which legally outlines coverage and exclusions.
+- Refer to the SPD: Point employees to the Summary Plan Description (SPD), which legally outlines coverage and exclusions.
 Ensure your SPD language on cosmetic surgery is clear.

-- Require Pre-Authorization: Any procedure that could be considered on the border of medical necessity must go through the plan's formal pre-authorization process.
-Never provide verbal guarantees.
+- Require Pre-Authorization: Any borderline procedure must go through formal pre-authorization.
+Don't give verbal guarantees.

-- Promote Available Resources: Guide employees toward covered wellness programs, Employee Assistance Programs (EAPs) for counseling, or, if you offer it, a voluntary benefits package that might include discounted cosmetic surgery networks.
-Highlight innovative solutions like WellthCare that provide alternative paths to feeling and looking better through earned rewards.
+- Promote Available Resources: Guide employees toward covered wellness programs, Employee Assistance Programs (EAPs), or voluntary benefits that might include discounted cosmetic surgery networks.
+Highlight innovative solutions like WellthCare that offer alternative paths to feeling and looking better through earned rewards.

-In summary, cosmetic liposuction is firmly outside the scope of standard health benefits.
-The modern benefits strategy isn't about finding loopholes for exclusions; it's about building a system, like the WellthCare ecosystem, that makes employees healthier and wealthier through prevention, thereby reducing the demand for reactive and elective interventions while demonstrably lowering employer costs and increasing engagement.
+Bottom line: cosmetic liposuction is firmly outside standard health benefits.
+The modern benefits strategy isn't about finding loopholes for exclusions—it's about building a system, like WellthCare, that makes employees healthier and wealthier through prevention.
+That reduces demand for elective interventions while lowering employer costs and increasing engagement.